 Guide Dogs

-Affectionately considered as a man’s best friend, some dog breeds have an innate desire to work, making them exceptional service companions.
-Guide Dogs are proven to increase confidence, safety, and efficiency in travelling for people with vision impairment.
-Guide Dogs are specially bred from a lineage of guide dogs, go through stringent assessment and training for 18 months before they are matched with their potential users.
+Affectionately known as a man’s best friend, certain dog breeds possess an innate desire to work, making them exceptional service companions.
+Guide dogs significantly enhance confidence, safety, and efficiency in travelling for people with vision loss.
+These dogs are specially bred from a lineage of guide dogs to retain the right working temperament and health.
+They undergo rigorous assessment and training for five months before being matched with their potential users.

-People with vision impairment may choose to use a white cane or a Guide Dog as a mobility aid to help them travel safely and independently.
+People with blindness or vision impairment have the option to use a white cane or a guide dog as a mobility aid for their travel.

 • Guide Dogs Victoria Three Puppies White Black and White